 Focus area and analysis - Wellbeing

-Overall attendance has had a slight decline in the number of students with attendance over 90% throughout the past 2 years.
-The average overall attendance rate for 2019 was 91.68%.
+- Overall attendance rate has declined over the past three years.
+The average attendance rate for 2018 was 72% and 2019 was 64%.

 Focus area and analysis - Human resources